 3. Betty Nambooze

 The Mukono Municipality Member of Parliament has been a publicly known unwanted perennial weed in Museveni’s garden over the years.
 Since joining active politics, the career Museveni critic has stood her ground, soldiering on even when she could have sold her allegiance to Museveni for a fortune.
-When she bitterly fell out with his DP party leadership, many would have anticipated an announcement of a shift in allegiance from the opposition to the ruling National Resistance Movement the way the likes of Abdul Katuntu, Nasser Ntege Ssebagala, Beatrice Anywar, Beti Olive Kamya etc did.
+When she bitterly fell out with her DP party leadership, many would have anticipated an announcement of a shift in allegiance from the opposition to the ruling National Resistance Movement the way the likes of Abdu Katuntu, Nasser Ntege Ssebagala, Beatrice Anywar, Beti Olive Kamya etc did.
 Typical of a true legend, Nambooze chose her integrity over material satisfaction and the people of Mukono Municipality have as expected, rewarded her consistency.

 A person of Nambooze’s character in any opposition side would make any government to shake with fear.
 No wonder, Museveni is most likely to continue fighting despite failing on every attempt in the past.